oracle-devrel/oracle-devrel.github.io/publishing/working_with_repos.md

+---
+layout: page
-# Working With Our Repositories
+title: Working With Our Repositories
+permalink: /working_with_our_repos
+---

+We've gone to great lengths to make our repos easy to work with.
+This page gives you the info needed to successfully (and easily) work with our repos.
+Hopefully most of this is just common sense, but worth calling out.

+{% include toc.md %}

-## Submitting Code
+# Submitting Code
 The `main` branch is protected and requires a pull request (PR) to merge code (pushing directly to `main` will fail).
 A pull request to `main` requires at least one review before it can be merged.
 There are a couple of ways to do this:

 * Fork the repo, push changes and then submit a PR